Code-Institute-Submissions/artontray-PROJECT4/README.md

 ## Lighthouse

-I performed a lighthouse test on section of the app :
+I performed a lighthouse test on every section of the app :

 An example :